linkdata/rap/README.md

 In some architectures it may not be possible to decouple the application code that processes HTTP requests from the database that holds the data.
 So everything that runs on the same machine must be as efficient as possble.
 Unfortunately, even the most efficient web servers today use far too much CPU.

-This projectaims to move the web server to other machine(s) and to simplify the request-response scheme to support only what we need while making sure that receiving and routing the incoming requests use as few resources as possible.
+This project aims to move the web server to other machine(s) and to simplify the request-response scheme to support only what we need while making sure that receiving and routing the incoming requests use as few resources as possible.
 Where HTTP tries to be very generic in it's design, RAP focuses on handling large amounts of small request-reply exchanges.

 I looked to HTTP/2 as a likely candidate for multiplexing HTTP requests, but found that it used too much CPU and that the HPACK algorithm made the stream stateful, which meant synchronization mechanisms would be needed in order to use more than one thread per stream on the upstream server.